andymac-2/milestoneMap/docs/Instructions.md

 	e.g. Chrome has settings to prompt for the overwriting or not.

 ### Create/Update a Programme
+The concept of "programme" in MilestoneMap is merely a collection of projects.
+It does not need to reflect an actual programme.
+It can reflect parts of a programme.
+The primary advantage is that the contents of the "programme" can me moved up and down as a group (see "Moving projects and programmes"

 To create a programme:

 1. Select the "+" icon which will append a programme group to the canvas.

 ![Create programme grouping.](./helpfiles/Create_PgM1.png)

+2. Enter a name for the programme grouping.

 ### Create/Update a Project